leo-turco/luteor/README.md

 > **Full stack JavaScript developer ⚡️**

-I'm a `25` year old (`⏳ next birthday in 274 days ⌛️`) French 🥐 **full stack web developer** 👨‍💻 with a versatile profile forged by a **holistic vision of the digital professional world**, and convinced of the importance of **curiosity** and **continuous learning**.
+I'm a `25` year old (`⏳ next birthday in 274 days ⌛️`) French 🥐 **full stack web developer** 👨‍💻 with a versatile profile influenced by a **holistic vision of the professional world**, and convinced of the importance of **curiosity** and **continuous learning**.

 ## About Me

 - 🎓 Graduated in web development full stack, in digital creation specialized in UX/UI Design and in marketing, communication and management techniques.
 - 💼 Professional experiences as a UX/UI Designer - Graphic Designer and Product Owner - Digital E-commerce Project Manager.
-- 🎨 Attracted by front-end development for its link with UX/UI Design - Graphic Design and its growing complexity with the evolution of logic and data processing.
+- 🎨 Attracted by front-end development for its link with UX/UI Design and its growing complexity with the evolution of logic and data processing.
-- 🔐 Interested in back-end development to exercise precise control over data management, ensure application security and create reliable solutions.
+- 🔐 Interested in back-end development to exercise precise control over data management, ensure application security and reliability.
 - 🛠️ Passionate about the complementarity of front-end and back-end technologies to solve problems by developing applications from scratch.
 - 🚀 Eager to continually learn and improve skills through personal or professional projects alone or with other developers, so contact me if you feel like it!